-This disconnection from Nature leads to a utilitarian relationship: Nature is reduced to instrumental resources for human needs and wants.
-What consequences do you see from having a utilitarian relationship with Nature?
+This disconnection from Nature leads to a utilitarian relationship: Nature is reduced to instrumental resources for human needs and wants, causing not only spiritual alienation, but is the root cause for many unsustainability behaviors.

+What impacts do you see from having a utilitarian relationship with Nature?